Menu

 From May to September

-6-8 days: With a week, you get to dive a little deeper into the Norwegian culture and landscape.
-From Oslo, you could train or drive across to the fjords and along the west coast.
-You could also head north to cruise from Lofoten to Kirkenes and enjoy the true midnight sun.
+6–8 days: With a week, you get to dive a little deeper into the Norwegian culture and landscape.
+From Oslo, journey across to the fjords and along the west coast.
+You could also head north to Lofoten or Kirkenes to experience the magical midnight sun.

-16 days+: Start in Oslo and set off on the road trip of a lifetime around the mountains and fjords of Norway.
-Or you could also tailor an existing itinerary to spend more time in the locations that interests you most.
+16 days+: Begin in Oslo and set off on the road trip of a lifetime around Norway’s spellbinding mountains and fjords.

 From November to March

-4–5 DAYS: For a true winter stay, spend a few action-packed days in the Arctic.
-Visit Tromsø or Svalbard.
-Here you can go on thrilling excursions like dog sledding, snowmobiling, and northern lights tours.
-You can also head to Oslo and explore the famous fjords.
+4–5 days: Why not spend a few action-packed days in the Arctic?
+You could visit Tromsø or Svalbard and embark on thrilling excursions like dog sledding, snowmobiling, and a northern lights tour.
+Or, you could head to Oslo and explore the breathtaking fjords.

 Short Breaks / Northern Lights / Svalbard Tours / Dog Sledding / Honeymoon & Romance / Snowmobile Tours